MercersKitchen/Algorithms/README.md

 Summarizing counting into
 - Use Primitive Alpha-numeric leading to simplified array population with {}
 - Ranges (max - min)
-- Central Tendency: mean, median, mode
+- Central Tendency: mean, median

 Start and stop counting (boundaries of variables): counting out money or "change"
 - Evaluating with simple IF